panoramichq/docs.pano.dev/README.md

 **Here’s Just a Few of the Many Problems We Help Marketers Solve:**

-* Calculate a custom metrics specific to your business by pulling in metrics from multiple different data sources into a single KPI
+* Calculate custom metrics specific to your business by pulling in metrics from multiple different data sources into a single KPI
 * Enable every marketer within your organization to become insight-driven by enabling them to ask their own data questions and discover the answers themselves
 * Dynamically query your data so that we only pull the exact fields needed for the analysis, reduce strain on your warehouse by not querying the full chain of dependencies every time
 * Connect directly to your data warehouse and keep your data there, so you maintain full control